 - Put the flour into a bowl and whisk to combine.

 - Gradually add in the beer until the batter is mostly smooth.
-Lumps don’t matter – they will go yum when fried.
+Lumps don’t matter – they will taste yum once they have been fried.

 - Season with salt and pepper.